Embitel

 Identifying Sources of Errors during ECU Software development Lifecycle

-The systematic software failures occur mostly due to human errors during different product development life cycle phases.
-These can mostly be traced back to a certain root cause and fixed.
+Systematic software failures often arise due to human errors during various product development lifecycle phases.
+These failures can be traced back to root causes and addressed effectively.
+Common instances of such errors include:

-1. Requirement specification and communication– This phase results in one of the largest sources of errors.
+1. Requirement Specification and Communication Errors: This phase results in one of the largest sources of errors.
 It occurs when:

-• Software executes “correctly” according to the understanding of the requirement, but the requirement eventually appears to be inaccurately defined within the scope of the system
+• Software executes “correctly” according to the understanding of the requirement, but the requirement itself is inaccurately defined within the system scope.

-• The requirement was simply misunderstood by the automotive software developer
+• Requirements are misunderstood by automotive software developers.

 • A poorly structured embedded software code

-• Timing errors, incorrect queries, syntax errors, algorithm errors, error in displaying results errors, lack of self-tests, failed error-handling – to name a few
+• Timing errors, incorrect queries, syntax errors, algorithm errors, error in displaying results, lack of self-tests, failed error-handling – to name a few.

 3. Errors due to software changes – Such errors is said to have occurred when